 It’s been said that you have to know the rules before you break them, an adage that I’m certain Joe Pass would have agreed with.
 Joe was born on Jan.
 13, 1929, in New Brunswick, N.J., and reared in Johnstown, Pennsylvania.
 Joseph Anthony Passalaqua began taking lessons on a $17 Harmony guitar when he was 9 years old.
 His first music teacher was a friend of his very traditional Italian father, who had complained that Joe would never get the hang of playing the instrument.
 His father must have recognized something special in the boy, however, because he convinced his friend to continue with his son’s lessons.

-Because of his father’s relentless insistence on practice, Joe had very little of what most would consider to be a normal childhood.
-Joe would wake up at six-thirty and practice till he had to go to school at eight.
+Because of his father’s relentless insistence on practice, Joe had very little of what most would consider being a normal childhood.
+Joe would wake up at six-thirty and practice until he had to go to school at eight.
 He would come home at three in the afternoon and practice from three-thirty till dinner time, then again after dinner till late into the evening, even as late as one in the morning.
-Joe didn’t run around the neighborhood playing with his friends, or ask out girls his age.
+Joe didn’t run around the neighborhood playing with his friends or ask out girls his age.
 He went to school and he practiced guitar.
 If he ran out of material to practice, his father would hum a tune and tell him to work on that.
-When the inevitable resentments surfaced, Joe’s dad would tell him that he was making him practice so that Joe wouldn’t have to be a steel worker, like his dad.
+When the inevitable resentments surfaced, Joe’s dad would tell him that he was making him practice so that Joe wouldn’t have to be a steelworker, like his dad.

 Despite the hardships and sacrifices of his childhood, through tireless effort, Joe was forged into a guitar virtuoso.
-In fact, he had practiced so much in his youth that in his later years, he often decried his own lack of practice, “I already practiced so much as a child, I don’t need to now.”
+He had practiced so much in his youth that in his later years, he often decried his lack of practice, “I already practiced so much as a child, I don’t need to now.”
 And of other musicians, “If they had practiced as much as I did, they wouldn’t need to catch up now.”

 With the 1962 release of his first record “Sounds of Synanon”, Pass hit his stride.
 The “Virtuoso” albums, produced by Norman Granz’s Label Pablo, marked him as a worldwide famous jazz solo guitar player.
 Out from under the influence of drugs for the first time in a decade, he came into his own, joining in with players of many genres, but especially his native jazz.
 He gained acclaim for his remarkable performances, sliding effortlessly between syncopated chording and trilling soloing that ran the length and width of the fretboard.